Traditional enterprise performance management is changing at a rapid rate.

-In part one of our two-part series on performance management, we will provide a high-level overview of the main challenges that are compelling companies to rethink their approach to employee performance evaluations and appraisals.
-In part two, we will review the best practices that can help modern enterprises in improving their performance management.
+In part one of our two-part series on performance management, we will provide a high-level overview of the main challenges that are compelling companies to rethink their performance management systems (i.e., evaluations and appraisals).
+In part two, we will review the best practices that can help modern enterprises in improving their specific performance management framework.

 Let’s get started.

 Challenge #1 in Performance Management: Global Talent Shortage

 In the United States, there are more job openings than unemployed people – a situation called “full employment” by economists.
 Although this does not mean that everyone has a job, most people who look for work will get it.
 And, if they quit a company, they’re likely to easily find another place of employment.
 In a candidate-driven market, individuals can choose who they want to work for and when.